massimiliano-mantione/fftt/implementation.md

 The build file is an array of source and task nodes, where ordering is significant because a node can only have as input an already defined node.
 This is not a limiting constraint because the build graph must be acyclic anyway, and it makes the enforcement of this property simpler (and more explicit).

 Another kind of graph node is the import of another build file, describing a build subgraph.
-In this case one or more tasks can be passed as named arguments (imputs) to this subgraph, and they will be the values of the correspondingly named inputs in the imported graph.
+In this case one or more tasks can be passed as named arguments (inputs) to this subgraph, and they will be the values of the correspondingly named inputs in the imported graph.
 The name of the "target" tasks of the subgraph must also be specified, and it defines what tasks the subgraph will compute.
 They will then be available as intermediate values inside the main (importer) build file.
 Of course file imports can be nested but they can not be recursive (FFTT will not check for this, and will likely crash in this case).